Gopal9960/fastnfitness/README.md

 ## Track your progress (strength, cardio and isometric) quickly and easily

-Now you can track your progress easily and quickly!
+Now you can track your fitness progress easily and quickly!
 You can create as many machines as you want with the name you want!
 It's your choice!